osiweb/unified_retro_keyboard/hardware/interface-ascii/README.md

 ### Second 74LS138 multiplexer (U4)
 Only needed if you have more than 8 rows.

-### The 74LS07 hex buffer (U5)
+### The 74LS07 hex buffer (U5) and pullup R6
-Only needed if you are using LED2 or LED3 on the keyboard, or the OUT2 open collector output.
+The 74LS07 is only needed if you are using LED2 or LED3 on the keyboard, or the OUT2 open collector output.

+R6 is the optional pullup for the open collector output 2 (O2), and only needs to be installed if output 2 is used, and if the host does not provide a pullup.

 ### Diodes D21, D22, D23
 Some keyboards may not wire all keys into the matrix.
 For example, some other